 Furthermore, you also gain two soul shards instead of one if you reduce a creature to 0 hit points with a channeled warlock spell.

 Searing Magics.
-Starting at 6th level, you may also target a creature with an action to make it more susceptible to your fire and fel magical damage.
+Starting at 6th level, you may also target a creature with an action to make it more susceptible to your fire and fel spells.
 If the target is immune to fire or fel, it becomes resistant to the damage.
 If it is resistant, it loses the resistance.
 If it has no resistance, it becomes vulnerable.
 If it was previously vulnerable, it takes triple damage.
 Once used, this ability cannot be used again until after a short rest (unless you used this ability while under the effects of the avatar form warlock spell, in which case you can use the ability twice).

 Incinerate.
 Starting at 14th level, whenever you deal fire damage to an enemy with a spell (through the spell or through your chaos magic ability), you may use a soul shard to manifest one of the following effects.
 This triggers once per round.